Darkarche3/HFG2023/README.md

 # HFG2023
 Repository containing code used in the Hack For Good 2023 Hackathon organised by DSC @ NUS Computing.

+Special thanks to my collaborators, Suraj Bantwal, Chin Yan Xu, and Teo Hui Qian, for bringing this project to life.

 # How To Access
 The main project folder can be found in u4g_project_pages.zip.
 Set the directory of your local terminal to the extracted folder and run the command